 DURING THE EXAM: The examination begins with a roughly 30 minute public presentation of the proposed dissertation work.
 The student and the prelims committee then meet privately and each member of the committee asks the student questions.
 Typically, many of the questions are related to specific aspects of the intended research described in the dissertation proposal.
 Other questions usually cover the full range of the student's area of specialization, as well as other aspects of the earth sciences, and related fields.
+Although much of the questioning inevitably focuses on the proposed thesis work, any topic in the geosciences and related fields may be covered in the questioning.
 During the questioning period, it is common for students to be asked to demonstrate concepts through sketches, diagrams or mathematical formulas.
 Students are encouraged to ask for clarification on posed questions and to take a moment to consider the questions before answering.
 Typically, it is rare for the private questioning period to last more than two hours.
-After the questioning period is completed, the student will be excused from the examining room so that the committee can deliberate and determine the course of action. (see also: prelims committee)
+At the end of the examination, the student and any others present who are not part of the preliminary examination committee are excused.
+The committee will then judge whether the student has demonstrated the ability to conceive, plan, and carry out original research. (see also: prelims committee)

 AFTER THE EXAM: Based upon the student's performance both before and during the examination, the prelims committee may vote to 1) pass the student unconditionally, 2) deny Ph.D. candidacy, either with or without a second opportunity to go through all or part of the examination procedure (including submission of the proposal), or 3) pass the student contingent upon the student doing something, such as making changes in or rewriting the proposal.
-In the case of a failed preliminary examination, the prelims committee may either bar a second opportunity to take the exam, require specific remedial actions, or schedule a second opportunity to take the examination.
+It may vote to accept the proposal, but fail the student on other grounds.
+In the case of a failed preliminary examination, the prelims committee may either deny a second opportunity to take the exam, require specific remedial actions, or schedule a second opportunity to take the examination.
 It may either accept the proposal or require some specified level of rewriting.
+The committee has the option to vote to reconvene in order to re-evaluate its decision, based upon actions the student has taken in response to the examination committee's recommendations.
+It is free to establish any mechanism it deems necessary to affirm whether or not its requirements have been met.
 All decisions are made by a majority vote and are conveyed in writing to the graduate director and to the student.
 When a student passes the Ph.D. preliminary examination, the Department recommends to the Graduate School that the student be regarded as having advanced to Ph.D. candidacy. (see also: prelims committee, graduate director, Ph.D. preliminary examination)